sudhakar010/Resume_ats/Resume_ATS-main/README.md

 # Resume_ATS
- Tells you about how compatible is your resume with respect to the Job Description.
+ Evaluates your resume's alignment with the job requirements, ensuring your skills and experiences match the role's expectations.